wescale/k8s-advanced-training/ResourceManagement/Exercise-7/README.md

 Are the values matching the ones we expected?

-## Create pod outside the boudaries of the LimitRange
+## Create pod outside the boundaries of the LimitRange
 ```sh
 kubectl create -f resource-constraints-pod-2.yaml --namespace resource-constraints-demo
 ```

-## Creata a new namespace
+## Create a new namespace

 ```sh
 kubectl create namespace resource-quota-demo